Learn - Accounts

 Behind the scenes

-Account icon colours come from your theme.
-The icon you pick is just a glyph; the colour is computed at render time from the theme palette using the account’s position in the list.
-Reordering changes which colour each account uses; switching themes restyles every account at once.
+Icon colors come from your theme, by position.
+The icon you pick is only the shape.
+Its color is drawn from the theme’s palette using the account’s place in the list, so reordering changes which color each account uses, and switching themes restyles them all at once.

 Related pages

-- Bank linking: the Premium Bank Account Linking feature, including how the connection is set up, what data is pulled, and what happens when you unlink.
+- Bank Linking: the Premium Bank Account Linking feature, how the connection is set up, and what is pulled.

-- Matching and Resolving: the day-to-day flow that keeps your balance current as transactions land.
+- Matching and Resolving: the day-to-day flow that keeps your balance current as events resolve.

-- Transactions: how individual transactions are added, edited, and removed, and how each one moves an account’s balance.
+- Transactions: adding, editing, and removing individual transactions, and how each one moves a balance.

-- Items: items reference accounts, including transfer items that touch two accounts at once.
+- Flows: flows reference accounts, including transfer flows that touch two at once.

-- Categories: the Type on a category (Income, Expense, Transfer) is what decides which way the balance moves.
+- Categories: the Type on a category decides which way a balance moves.

-- History and Undo: what survives when you delete an account, and the eight reasons Undo can refuse.
+- History and Undo: what survives when you delete an account, and every reason Undo can refuse.

-- Sharing: the role on a shared budget that controls what you can do on this page.
+- Sharing: the role on a shared budget that controls what you can do here.